There's lots of blame to go around for 2017 Cubs debacle-in-the-making

 “Wins don’t just happen because you’re talented and you show up,” Epstein went on.
 “You have to come to the park with an edge every day and come together as a team every day and play to win, and play with a certain edge that we’re striving for as a group.
 I think we all feel that way, and we’re going to find it.”

-“It” has been found by Cubs teams before.
+Cubs teams have found “it” before.
 The 1989 team was only four games over .500, not to mention in third place, through June before rolling to a division title.
-The 2003 Cubs moved one game above .500 — for the 12th time that season — on the last day of July yet made it all the way to, well, you don’t need me to tell you how that October went down.
+The 2003 Cubs moved one game above .500 — for the 12th time that season — on the last day of July, yet made it all the way to, well, you don’t need me to tell you how that October went down.

 Lou Piniella’s first Cubs team, in 2007, was a disappointing, frustrating 39-40 at June’s end but ended up on top of its division.
-And we all have fresh memories of the 2015 tale-of-two-halves Cubs, who were in the weeds at 40-35 — 10½ games behind the Cardinals — through June and didn’t really put the pedal to the metal until late July.
+And we all have fresh memories of the 2015 tale-of-two-halves Cubs, who were in the weeds at 40-35 — 10½ games behind the St. Louis Cardinals — through June and didn’t really put the pedal to the metal until late July.

 Let’s not kid ourselves: The 2017 Cubs, defending World Series champions, have more talent than any of those teams.
 Of course they’re capable of ramping things up and heading into October in fine shape.

-Yet some seasons simply are strange and unfulfilling.
+Yet, some seasons simply are strange and unfulfilling.
 The 1999 Cubs weren’t expected to light the world on fire, but they had Sammy Sosa and Mark Grace and a rotation of proven veterans.
 They were essentially a .500 team into late July — before a spectacular collapse during which they lost 40 of 50 games.

 “It doesn’t always happen,” Epstein said.
 “You can be searching all year.”

 The 2017 Cubs could eat the 1999 Cubs for breakfast.
 We all know that.
-But their own search continues and — you might’ve noticed — it isn’t going very well.
+But their own search continues and — you might have noticed — it isn’t going very well.

 Email: sgreenberg@suntimes.com